Rear-End Collision Car Accidents

 Multiple Rear-End Collision Fault

 When multiple cars are involved in an accident, it becomes more complicated to determine fault.
-It’s likely that multiple drivers will be held at fault because Texas is not a no-fault state, and it is a comparative negligence state.
-Comparative negligence essentially assigns a percentage of fault to the drivers involved in a car accident.
+It’s likely that multiple drivers will be held at fault because Texas is not a no-fault state, and it is a modified comparative negligence state.
+Modified comparative negligence essentially assigns a percentage of fault to the drivers involved in a car accident.
 If someone decides to sue for car accident damages, the plaintiff must be found less than 50% at fault for the wreck in order to receive compensation.